tashadesai/puppybook-example/README.md

 ## Follow-on Notes from Day 2

 This repo finishes Puppybook, including a lot of code that we didn't get to in our live session.
-Specifically, take note of:
+Specifically, please note:

 - The Router written in index.js
 - The new ```GET_A_PUPPY``` case in the reducer